Skip navigation

 Well sealing cost share program

-Property owners can receive reimbursement of up to 75 percent of the well sealing cost, not to exceed $2,000 per well.
+Property owners can be reimbursed for up to 75 percent of the cost to seal wells that are no longer in use, up to a maximum reimbursement of $2,000 per well.

 Funding for rural and agricultural landowners